sharvas/Lem_in/README.md

 ## Test script

 To evaluate the algorithm's performance a shell script was written.
-Randomly gerenated maps have the expected benchmark, and the script compares the performance (`avg moves diff`).
+Randomly generated maps have the expected benchmark, and the script compares the performance (`avg moves diff`).
 If it is 0, the performance is spot on, if a positive number - the algorithm performed worse by this many turns.

 ```console
 $> ./test_performance.sh